raphaellibellini/frontend-nanodegree-feedreader/README.md

 In this project several tests were created for a feed reader application, using **Jasmine**.

+## How to start the app

+Just run the file 'index.html'.

 ## Jasmine

 Jasmine is a JavaScript test library that supports Behavior Driven Development (BDD), it is used in conjunction with Test Driven Development (TDD).